kkrypt0nn/Python-Discord-Bot-Template/README.md

 When using the template you confirm that you have read the [license](LICENSE.md) and comprehend that I can take down your repository if you do not meet these requirements.

-Please do not open issues or pull requests about things that are written in the [TODO file](TODO.md), they are **already** under work for a future version of the template.

 ## How to download it

 This repository is now a template, on the top left you can simply click on "**Use this template**" to create a GitHub